4ormat/zenProofingApp/README.md

 #### What is Expo?
 Expo is a tool to get you up and running with ReactNative development very quickly without having to touch any native stuff.
 It's *kind of* like if Docker had a baby with Yeoman.
 You have to run one command (`expo init`) and you're set up with a project that you can run on your Phone or in a simulator.

+Apps built with Expo can be shipped to App/Play Store, at which point end users no longer need the Expo app to see our app :)

 #### What is included here?
 This app is a pretty mask on top of fake data.
 But it's inspired by Format Proofing.